shishirajm/PaySlipGenerator/README.md

  * Since the asp.net web api can be hosted on all the cloud platform choose asp.net
  * HttpGet is being used and the parameters are passed using the URL.
 Would have liked to pass the parameter in a body but since I was using post man it wont allow to pass get parameters in body.
  * UI/Client is currently not built.
+ * Added ms unit tests for all the core logic.
+ * Test harness is just throw away code.

 Deployment